-After installing the Connext evaluation ("eval") bundle, you will see a TELEMETRY\DATA.json file, which contains general product usage information without any personal data or personal identifiers.
-If usage data sharing is enabled, this is the only file that is shared with RTI.
+After installing the Connext, you will see a TELEMETRY\DATA.json file, which contains general product usage information without any personal data or personal identifiers.
+If usage data sharing is enabled, this is the only file that is shared with RTI, for "eval" bundles only.

-Note: Usage data sharing applies only to the evaluation bundle (bundles with "eval" in their name).
-See "Preferences Dialog," in the Configuration Tab section of the RTI Launcher User's Manual to learn how to enable/disable usage data sharing in the evaluation bundle.
+Note: Although you will see the TELEMETRY\DATA.json file in all Connext installations, usage data sharing occurs only with the evaluation bundle (bundles with "eval" in their name).
+See information about the "Preferences Dialog," in the Configuration Tab section of the RTI Launcher User's Manual to learn how to enable/disable usage data sharing in the evaluation bundle.